kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Single page application (SPA) {#spa}

-A page that does not use the browsers built in navigation to do page transitions. **It is does not mean that there is only one page, only that the browser internally thinks it on the same page**.
+A page that does not use the browser's built-in navigation to do page transitions. **It does not mean that there is only one page, only that the browser internally thinks it is on the same page**.

-Can be faster as only have to update regions between pages, can retain state between navigations.
-Implementations should be using the history api so that the browser's back buttons still function.
-New page contents can be generated using client side rendering or by retrieving and injecting server rendered content (e.g. turbolinks).
+Can be faster as only have to update regions between pages, and can retain state between navigations.
+Implementations should be using the history API so that the browser's back buttons still function.
+New page contents can be generated using client-side rendering or by retrieving and injecting server-rendered content (e.g. turbolinks).

 A SPA can be server rendered initially.